siondawson/milestone-project-4/readme.md

 Wireframes were not created for pages that are forms.
 Crispy forms was used to automatcially generate form fields.
 Each form was set to an appropiate width to suit the screen size and users expectation.

+The main nav end design differs slighly from the wireframe.
+Dropdown menus were added rather than a single menu link for ease of navigation and quick filtering of sheetmusic.
+The about link has been removed and is only accessible for users in the main body of the page if they wish to learn more.

+Footer was not featured in wireframes.

+Nav appears in index wireframe.

 # Testing

+Full testing can be found here.

 ## Issues found during testing.